hasura/pgdeltastream/README.md

 When a logical replication slot is created, Postgres creates a snapshot of the current state of the database and records the consistent point from where streaming is supposed to begin.
 The snapshot helps build an initial state of the database over which streaming changes can be applied.

-To facilitate retrieving data from the snapshot and to stream changes from then onwards, the workflow as been split into 3 phases:
+To facilitate retrieving data from the snapshot and to stream changes from then onwards, the workflow is split into 3 phases:

 1. Init: Create a replication slot
 2. Snapshot: Get data from the snapshot over HTTP